Brundle v. Wilmington Trust

 The court noted that while the trustee did review a draft of the appraisal and questioned the appraiser, the trustee did not follow through on how the appraiser dealt with the issues raised in the final report.
 The court also noted that the trustee never engaged in any negotiation over the price of the shares but rather relied on the valuation for the share price.
 The court concluded that the trustee had the burden of proving the ESOP did not pay more than “adequate consideration” and failed to do so.

 It does not appear that the DOL has any intention of backing off its pursuit of trustees of ESOPs.
 They will continue to call into question the level of due diligence being undertaken when relying upon a valuation for the determination of fair market value of a Company’s stock in an ESOP transaction.
-With trial court judges who may or may not understand valuation and ESOP issues making the final judgement, trustees’ fates hang in the balance.
+With trial court judges who may or may not understand valuation and ESOP issues making the final judgment, trustees’ fates hang in the balance.

 Melissa E. Loughlin-Sines, CPA, CFE, CVA, CFF, ABV